• Skip to primary navigation

 Is the weight of the fruit before or after preparing?

-The weights given are for the whole fruits.
+The weights given are for the whole fruit.

 Plum & Apple Jam in open jar with teaspoon flanked by Marjorie plums & a Bramley apple.